Performance Bounds for Quantum Feedback Control: Example

-For the implementation of our proposed bounding framework, we rely on the optimization ecosystem in Julia.
-We use \texttt{MarkovBounds.jl}~\cite{holtorf2022stochastic} to assemble the bounding problems with \texttt{SumOfSquares.jl}~\cite{weisser2019polynomial} and pass the resultant SDPs via the \texttt{MathOptInterface}~\cite{legat2022mathoptinterface} to Mosek v10~\cite{andersen_mosek_2000}.
-All computations were run on a MacBook Pro with an M1 Pro processor and 16GB unified memory.
+For the implementation of the presented bounding method, we relied on the optimization ecosystem in Julia.
+Specifically, we used \texttt{MarkovBounds.jl}~\cite{holtorf2024stochastic} and \texttt{SumOfSquares.jl}~\cite{weisser2019polynomial} to assemble the bounding problems and pass the resultant SDPs via the \texttt{MathOptInterface}~\cite{legat2022mathoptinterface} to Mosek v10~\cite{andersen2000mosek}.
+All computations were performed on a MacBook M1 Pro with 16GB unified memory.

-Table \ref{tab:performance_bounds} summarizes upper fidelity bounds for both detection setups as generated by the proposed hierarchy \eqref{sosHJB} alongside the associated computational cost.
+Table \ref{tab:performance_bounds} summarizes upper bounds for the maximal average fidelity attainable with both measurement setups as obtained by solving the bounding problems \eqref{sosHJB} for increasing degree $d$.

-The bounds are clearly non-trivial and suggest to be informative even for moderate degrees $d$.
-To emphasize this point, we also extracted controllers from $(\text{sosHJB}_4)$ according to the heuristic \eqref{eq:DPHeuristic} and evaluated their empirical performance which serves as a lower bound on the attainable expected fidelity.
-Figure~\ref{fig:res} illustrates their performance characteristics alongside a visualization of the associated control policy as a function of the polarisations of the quantum state.
-The controllers achieve average fidelities of $\SI{77.50}{\percent}$ and $\SI{65.47}{\percent}$ (ensemble averages over 10000 sample trajectories) for the homodyne detection and photon counting setup, respectively.
-Against the backdrop of the computed bounds, the controllers are thus certifiably near optimal, showcasing the practical utility of the proposed bounding framework.
-An interesting spillover of this case study is that, barring (highly unlikely) major statistical errors in the fidelity estimates, this case study constitutes a computational proof that under the assumed circumstances a homodyne detection setup allows for strictly and significantly greater average expected fidelity than photon counting.
-This showcases that the proposed bounding framework may provide relevant insights for the design of quantum devices at an early stage.
+The bounds are clearly non-trivial and suggest to be informative even for moderate degrees.
+To emphasize this point, we further constructed heuristic controllers for both measurement setups from the optimal solution of $(\text{sosHJB}_4)$ as described in Section \ref{sec:controllers}.
+Their empirical performance serves as an achievable lower bound for the best attainable mean fidelity.
+Figure~\ref{fig:res} shows the mean fidelity and noise level attained by both controllers, alongside a visualization of the associated control policy as a function of the polarisations of the quantum state.
+The controllers achieve mean fidelities of $\SI{77.50}{\percent}$ and $\SI{65.47}{\percent}$ (ensemble averages over 10,000 sample trajectories) for the homodyne detection and photon counting setup, respectively.
+Against the backdrop of the computed bounds, the controllers are thus certifiably near-optimal, showcasing the practical utility of the proposed bounding method.
+An interesting spillover of this example is that, barring (highly unlikely) major statistical errors in the estimates of the fidelity attained by the heuristic controllers, this case study constitutes a computational proof that under the assumed circumstances a homodyne detection setup allows for strictly and significantly greater average mean fidelity than photon counting.
+This demonstrates that the proposed bounding method may provide relevant insights for the design of quantum devices at an early stage.